ConstantRobotics-Ltd/CodingStandards/templates/TemplateLibrary/README.md

 test ----------------- Forlder for tests.
 _static -------------- Folder with images for documentation.
 .gitignore ----------- File to exclude particular files/folders from repository.
+.gitmodules ---------- File defining submodules used in the library.
 CMakeLists.txt ------- Main CMake file.
 README.md ------------ Documentation.
 ```